bobby-didcoding/django_course/steps/module_2.md

 python manage.py startapp core
 ```

 The settings.py file is where we save out project settings.
 Django will only know to include our core app in the project when we register it.
 Open django_course/settings.py and register the new application in INSTALLED_APPS.
-Replace the cuurent settings with the following snippet.
+Replace the current settings with the following snippet.
 ```
 INSTALLED_APPS = [
     'django.contrib.admin',